household-four/BearlyPassing/README.md

 ## Usage

-To run, call "mvn spring-boot:run" in the root directory of the project (to know if you are in the right place, make sure the pom.xml file is present).
+To run, call "mvn spring-boot:run" in the root directory of the project.
+To know if you are in the right place, make sure the pom.xml file is present.

 ## UI